impiaaa/psx-newlib/README.md

-This is a syscall implementation and (only slightly modified) linker script for use with **[Newlib](http://www.sourceware.org/newlib/)** on the **[Sony PlayStation](en.wikipedia.org/wiki/PlayStation_(console))**.
+This is a syscall implementation and (only slightly modified) linker script for use with **[Newlib](http://www.sourceware.org/newlib/)** on the **[Sony PlayStation](https://en.wikipedia.org/wiki/PlayStation_(console))**.
 Newlib is a portable libc/stdlib implementation that doesn't require a Linux or BSD kernel like most libc's, and is complete and standards-compliant unlike a custom libc.

-### To configure and compile Newlib for the PSX
+The PlayStation includes a BIOS ROM that has a number of system support functions, which we use to implement device-specific system calls.
+However, it additionally includes a few libc functions itself that do not interact with peripherals.
+As such, Newlib can either be used for all libc functions except as necessary to interact with hardware, or Newlib can be patched to use BIOS routines whereever possible.
+The second option may run slower in some cases but will result in a smaller executable.
+Patching newlib is also **required** if you set any exception handlers, link with the legacy PsyQ libraries (which set exception handlers), or debug with the pcsx-redux emulator.

+### Option 1: Using plain Newlib

 1. Copy `psx.c` and `psx.ld` to `libgloss/mips/`.
 2. Add them to `libgloss/mips/Makefile.in`, for example with: